mrsharp-milken/who-isnt-following-back/README.md

 5. This source code is called HTML.
 As your mouse hovers over the HTML, the corresponding part of the webpage gets highlighted.
 [Scroll up in the HTML until you find the `<div` that highlights the list of accounts, but nothing else.
 Right click this `<div` then choose "Edit as HTML".](https://github.com/mrsharp-milken/who-isnt-following-back/blob/main/get-to-following-4.gif) Select all of the HTML in the text box, and copy it.

 6. The HTML you just copied contains the usernames of all the accounts that you follow!
 However, there's a bunch of other junk in there, so we'll use code to search through it.
-Paste the HTML into the `following-html.txt` file so we can search it with Python.
+[Paste the HTML into the `following-html.txt` file so we can search it with Python](https://github.com/mrsharp-milken/who-isnt-following-back/blob/main/get-to-following-5.gif).

 7. Repeat steps 2-6 for the list of accounts that follow you, aka your "followers".
 Paste the HTML for your followers into the `follower-html.txt` file.

-8. stuff
+8. It's time to use Python to search through the HTML!
+Open the `instagram.py` file with Thonny.
+Read through the file, it's not very long!
+In short:
+    - We look at each of the files with HTML, and search for a special pattern in the HTML that will contain usernames.
+    - This gives us the list of people who we follow and the list of people that follow us.
+    - Then, we "subtract" all the people who follow us from the list of people we follow, and we're left with a list of people who don't follow us back.

+9. Run the program and check your output to see who doesn't follow you back!
+It's possible that you get an error, but that's OK!
+Read through the error, to see if you can understand it, try repeating the steps again, and ask ChatGPT for help too.